charriaga/reading-notes/COMMANDLINE.md

   ![touch in action](touch.png)

 - In this image, I start out located in the "/Users/charlie/projects/new-project" directory.
 You can tell this because of the "new-project" listed in blue before the prompt.
+Entering the command `cd` with the `..` argument moved me to the "/Users/charlie/projects" directory, one directory up from "new-projects".
+Typing `cd ..` again led me to the "/Users/charlie" directory.

   ![.. in action](cd...png)

+- In this last example, by typing the exact directory I wanted to see as an argument to the `ls` command, it listed all the files in the desired directory without me having to be located within it.

   ![ls in action](ls-new-project.png)